Get answers to frequently asked questions about Obamacare and the Health Insurance Marketplace.

 A preexisting condition won't keep you from getting health coverage.
 As of January 1, 2014, no insurance company can exclude you from coverage because you have a chronic or disabling illness or injury because you've received recent treatment for a medical condition.
 An insurance company also can't charge you more if you have a preexisting condition.

 That said, if you currently have an individual plan that excludes preexisting conditions, that plan doesn't have to change its rules.
 (This kind of individual health insurance policy is a policy that you purchased for yourself, or your family, on or before March 23, 2010, that hasn't been changed in certain specific ways that reduce benefits or increase costs to consumers.)

 Under Obamacare, preexisting conditions are covered, including pregnancy.
 Maternity care and childbirth are considered essential health benefits, which means all Marketplace health plans must cover them—even if you were pregnant before your coverage begins.

 However, if you can get health coverage from your employer, you can still buy insurance through the Marketplace.
 But you might not qualify for a premium tax credit and other savings based on your income.

 If you lose your job-based coverage, you have the option of continuing your plan through COBRA for 18 months or of purchasing an individual plan through the Marketplace.
-You do not need to wait until an open enrollment period to sign up for a Marketplace plan if you lost your group insurance.
+You don't need to wait until an open enrollment period to sign up for a Marketplace plan if you lost your group insurance.

 If you're self-employed, meaning you run your own business or do freelance or contract work, and you don't have employees, you can purchase an individual Marketplace plan.